viig99/mixmatch-freesound/README.md

-# MixMatch
+# FreeSound 2019 MixMatch + SpecAugment + Noisy
-This repository tries to solve the multi-label freesound classification using [MixMatch: A Holistic Approach to Semi-Supervised Learning](https://arxiv.org/abs/1905.02249) and [SpecAugment](https://arxiv.org/abs/1904.08779)
+This repository tries to solve the multi-label freesound classification using [MixMatch: A Holistic Approach to Semi-Supervised Learning](https://arxiv.org/abs/1905.02249) and [SpecAugment](https://arxiv.org/abs/1904.08779).

 Dataset is using the freesound - 2019 kaggle competion.

 ## Requirements